 Solution for GERD, IBS and SIBO

 There are so many different kinds of fiber in so many different foods.
 It can be difficult to link digestive symptoms with any specific type of fiber.
-My advice would be to enjoy plenty of leafy greens and stalk vegetables that contain the less fermentable types of fiber.
-Nuts, seeds and berries are also good as long as you do not over do them.
-Be sure to limit legumes such as beans and lentils or avid if your symptoms are sever.
+My advice would be to enjoy plenty of leafy green vegetables that contain less fermentable types of fiber.
+Nuts, seeds and berries are also good as long as you do not over do it.
+Be sure to limit legumes such as beans and lentils or avoid them all together if your symptoms are severe.

 Controlling not only fiber but also other hard-to-digest carbohydrates in your diet will ensure that your gut microbes compete for the benefit of co-existing with you without overgrowing in the small intestine and producing symptom-causing gas.
 And the Fast Tract Diet gives you the means to do exactly that.